 The Scottish Medicines Consortium (SMC) has issued its monthly advice on newly licensed medicines.

-Lacosamide (Vimpat®) has been accepted for restricted use as adjunctive therapy in the treatment of partial-onset seizures with or without secondary generalisation in adolescents and children from 4 years of age with epilepsy.
-The restriction limits use to patients with refractory epilepsy and should be initiated by physicians who have appropriate experience in the treatment of epilepsy.
+Eslicarbazepine (Zebinix®) has been accepted for restricted use as adjunctive therapy in adolescents and children aged above 6 years with partial-onset seizures with or without secondary generalisation.
+The restriction limits use to patients with highly refractory epilepsy who have been heavily pre-treated and remain uncontrolled with existing anti-epileptic drugs.

 Action: Clinicians should be aware of the recommendations of the SMC.
 Routine use of rejected and restricted medicines should be avoided.